AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 [**ZC: This image appears rotated on GitHub.
 Also include a standalone figure caption and reference the figure in the text.**]

-[**CEO: do you have data for this section? if you have measurements of expansion they could be useful here to compare with values from the literature you might expect** ]

 ## Analysis
 In a properly functioning UASB reactor, the wastewater will spread out evenly as it travels through the sludge blanket, so that it has the maximal possible surface contact with the granules in the sludge blanket.
 This has not happened in the tests yet.
 The team added red dye to influent water in order to follow the path of water through the model reactor.